Studying Scientific Computing at Kenyon

-The concentration focuses on four major areas: (1) computer program development, including the construction and implementation of data structures and algorithms; (2) mathematical modeling of natural phenomena (including cognitive processes) using quantitative or symbolic computer techniques; (3) analysis and visualization of complex data sets, functions, and other relationships using the computer; and (4) computer hardware issues, including the integration of computers with other laboratory apparatus for data acquisition.
-The overall aim is to prepare the student to use computers in a variety of ways for scientific exploration and discovery.
+Scientific computing students learn to use advanced computing technology for scientific exploration and discovery.
+Courses in the concentration focus on four major areas: computer program development, mathematical modeling of natural phenomena using quantitative or symbolic computer techniques, analysis and visualization of complex data sets, functions, and other relationships, and the integration of computers with other laboratory equipment for the acquisition of data in scientific research.

 Statistics in Sports

 Stats and sports are deeply intertwined.
 In this course, students examine questions including: Are there unusual patterns in the performance of “steroid sluggers” like Barry Bonds or pitchers like Roger Clemens?
 What’s the impact of a penalty kick in soccer?
 How important is “home field advantage” in football?

 This course presents an introduction to computer programming intended both for those who plan to take further courses in which a strong background in computation is desirable and for those who are interested in learning basic programming principles.
 The principles of program structure and style are emphasized.

 We’ll survey various online applications and use them to produce informative maps, then explore the nature of GPS and data collection in the field.
 Learn how to use GIS software and how this powerful suite of tools can be used to analyze geographic data, model spatial processes and make informed decisions.